VMS19/Inhalator/docs/README.md

     3  Air Flow (I2C)
     4. Pressure (I2C)
 3. The software handles and RTC which will raise a WD alarm which causes a software reset
-4. The software controls LEDs and turn them on in case of an alaram
+4. The software controls LEDs and turn them on/off reflecting the alerts in the system

 The software accesses several data buses as described later.
 The software-hardware interfaces is described later.